-- 14- Final Consumption Expenditure of Households: This final expenditure was calculated based on Household Income, Expenditure and Consumption Survey (HIECS) 2015, where a link between the Central Product Classification (CPC 1.1) and Classification of Individual Consumption According To Purpose (COICOP) has been done, beside that taking into account the nature of each product in terms of use as intermediate or final consumption, or capital formation where the final expenditure for certain products were estimated as a residual in use table.
-As a result there is a big difference between household consumption in the use table and income and expenditure survey. - 15-Final Consumption Expenditure of General Government: It was estimated by indirect way, through the cost of production minus the value of sales of goods and services and Fees which is equivalent to the total of non-marketed production in government. - 16-Capital Formation: Capital formation was distributed by product type for each activity. - 17- Adjustment of Prices from Basic To Purchases Prices: As noted earlier, the supply table is converted from basic prices to the purchaser prices by adding transportation and trade margins, net taxes and custom duties.
-By this way, the total supply at purchasers price was obtained for consistency with the use table which prepared by purchasers prices. - 18- Estimation of Non-Observed Sector: The Labor Force Survey (LFS) data had used in estimating the output of statistically non-observed sector for some economic activities.
-Output was estimated by using the difference between the number of employees in the concerned bulletins by activity and the number of employees in the corresponding activity in the LFS by multiplied by the average employee productivity by activity obtained from the concerned bulletins.
+- 16. Households Final Consumption Expenditure: This final expenditure was calculated based on Household Income, Expenditure and Consumption Survey (HIECS 2015), where a link between the Central Product Classification (CPC 1.1) and Classification of Individual Consumption According To Purpose (COICOP) has been done, beside that taking into account the nature of each product in terms of use as intermediate or final consumption, or capital formation where the final expenditure for certain products were estimated as a residual in use table.
+As a result, there is a big difference between household consumption in the use table and income and expenditure survey. - Government Final Consumption Expenditure: It was estimated by indirect way, through the cost of production minus the value of sales of goods and services and Fees. - 18.
+Capital Formation: Capital formation was distributed by product type for each activity. - 19.
+Adjustment of Prices from Basic to Purchaser Prices: As noted earlier, the supply table is converted from basic prices to the purchaser prices by adding transportation and trade margins, net taxes and custom duties.
+By this way, the total supply at purchaser price was obtained for consistency with the use table which prepared by purchaser prices. - 20.
+Estimation of Non-Observed Sector: The Labor Force Survey (LFS) data had used in estimating the output of statistically non-observed sector for some economic activities.
+Output was estimated by using the difference between the number of employees in the concerned bulletins by activity and the number of employees in the corresponding activity in the LFS by TIMES the average employee productivity by activity obtained from the concerned bulletins.
 In addition to the usage of the Consumer and Producer Price Indices.
 Also the Industrial Production Index is used to estimate some Manufacturing activities.
 Merchandise and service requirements, wages and other economic data were estimated by using ratios and technical coefficients from the concerned bulletins.
 The HIECS was used to derive the outputs of some services by using the total households' expenditure on services.
 The Commodity Flow Methodology was used during the balancing process between supply side and use side to estimate the domestic output of some products.